raialok/website/content/about.md

   name = "Alok Rai"
 +++

 I am a software engineer in Paris.
-The world is full of interesting problems solvable with focus, skill, and sheer determination thereby improving our lives.
-I like to work on the subset of problems tractable with technological innovation and strategic thinking.
-My primary interests are product management, artificial intelligence, and distributed systems.
+The world is full of interesting problems.
+I like to solve some.
+My primary interests are product management, fullstack development, and artificial intelligence

 I enjoy reading, hiking, and urban exploration.